microsoft/coe-starter-kit/coe-cli/readme.md

 ```

 Steps by performed by the command:
-1. Install Azure DevOps extensions using [./scripts/Install-AzureDevOpsExtensions.ps1](./scripts/Install-AzureDevOpsExtensions.ps1).
-Notes:
-  - Requires Azure DevOps extension for az cli to be installed
-  - Extensions that will be installed configured in [./config/AzureDevOpsExtensionsDetails.json](./config/AzureDevOpsExtensionsDetails.json)
+1. Install Azure DevOps extensions.
+Extensions that will be installed configured in [./config/AzureDevOpsExtensionsDetails.json](./config/AzureDevOpsExtensionsDetails.json)
 1. Import Azure DevOps Pipelines.
 Notes:
   - The first time the build is run permissions will need to be granted to the service connections.
 1. Install Azure DevOps Build Pipeline for